data-slinky/data-slinky.github.io/_posts/2016-08-09-hive_faster.md

 Part of project: [Slinky Projects](http://data-slinky.com/project/4_Slinky_projects/)

-At work I had to do a simply inner join with two rather large Hive tables (~4.8m and ~2.1b rows) which, even in the MapReduce paradigm, took forever since the computational complexity of Cartesian product is usually $$O(n^2)$$.
+At work I had to do an inner join of two rather large Hive tables (~4.8m and ~2.1b rows) which, even in the MapReduce paradigm, took forever since the computational complexity of Cartesian product is usually _O(n^2)_.
 I did a lot of research on ways to speed up Hive and here's a summary of what I found.

 # 1. Enable Tez